✔ The best home charger is the Myenergi Zappi

 Whether you’re buying your first or tenth electric vehicle, you want a home charger that allows you to take full advantage of your car’s potential, for the cheapest price possible.

 That’s why we’ve tirelessly worked to separate the brilliant from the mundane, to bring you best home chargers from the best electric vehicle companies.
 We’ve judged them all on their cost-effectiveness, how technologically advanced they are, and how easy they are to use.

 And if you value one attribute over all the others – stylishness, perhaps – we’ve handed out individual awards below.

-Every charger on this list is approved by the Office for Low Emission Vehicles (OLEV) – which means no Tesla chargers, for now – and is compatible with standard Type 2 cables.
+Every charger on this list is approved by the Office for Zero Emission Vehicles (OZEV) – which means no Tesla chargers, for now – and is compatible with standard Type 2 cables.

 We’ve only included 7kW fast chargers – which give your car around 25 miles of range for every hour of charge – because it’s the only way you can charge your car overnight.